T-Pain: 2019: 1UP

+2023–present: On Top of the Covers

+On March 17, 2023, T-Pain released On Top of the Covers.
+The album includes a selection of cover songs and notably did not include the use of autotune.
+He collaborated with Meghan Trainor on the single "Been Like This" from Trainor's sixth album Timeless.

+In February 2024, T-Pain acknowledged that he had ghostwritten music for country singers including Rhett Akins, Luke Bryan, and Dallas Davidson while living in Nashville, Tennessee, for two years, but said that he preferred not to be credited on country songs because of the racism he experienced in the country music industry.

 Other ventures

 Phone app

-On September 24, 2009, T-Pain joined with iPhone app creator Smule to create a new app entitled "I Am T-Pain" to allow people to use his style of Auto-Tune in karaoke; it was released the following day.
+On September 24, 2009, T-Pain joined with iPhone app creator Smule to create a new app entitled "I Am T-Pain" to enable people to use his style of Auto-Tune in karaoke; it was released the following day.

 Film and television

 In May 2009, T-Pain made an appearance on a live-action episode of Aqua Teen Hunger Force as Frylock, where he made his debut as an actor.
 In late 2009, T-Pain developed a concept to create an animated television special, Freaknik: The Musical, which he submitted to Adult Swim.
-It premiered on March 7, 2010, and features many guest celebrities such as Lil Wayne, Young Ca$h, Snoop Dogg, Sophia Fresh, Rick Ross, Andy Samberg and Charlie Murphy.
+It premiered on March 7, 2010, and features many guest celebrities such as Lil Wayne, Young Cash, Snoop Dogg, Sophia Fresh, Rick Ross, Andy Samberg, and Charlie Murphy.

-T-Pain made his cinema acting debut in the comedy film Lottery Ticket as a liquor store clerk.
+T-Pain made his cinema acting debut in the 2010 comedy film Lottery Ticket as a liquor store clerk.

-In November 2016, T-Pain also appeared in an episode of the YouTube series Epic Rap Battles of History as American singer Stevie Wonder.
+In November 2016, T-Pain also appeared in an episode of the YouTube series Epic Rap Battles of History as Stevie Wonder.

 T-Pain was the champion of the first season of the Fox reality music competition The Masked Singer as "Monster".
-He returned as a guest panelist in the sixth episode of season three.
+He returned as a guest panelist in the sixth episode of season 3.

 Since 2018, T-Pain has been the host of T-Pain's School of Business, a documentary series airing on Fuse in which T-Pain travels around the United States meeting with different entrepreneurs.
-The show has aired for two seasons so far: the first in 2018, which had six episodes, and the second in 2019, which had eight episodes.
+The series has aired for two seasons so far: the first in 2018, which had six episodes, and the second in 2019, which had eight episodes.

+Video games

+T-Pain has confirmed his involvement in the development of the upcoming video game Grand Theft Auto VI, although his role has not been specified.

 Musical style

-T-Pain has defined his own style of music as "Hard & B", a play on R&B.
+T-Pain defined in 2005 his own music style as "Hard & B", a play on R&B. In 2024, T-Pain said that country and gospel music were major influences on his music.

-He uses the software GarageBand and Logic Pro to produce his own beats.
+He mentioned GarageBand and Logic Pro as the software he uses to produce his own beats.